m0neZ/desAInz/docs/frontend/offline.md

 served from the `public` directory.
 When a new version is deployed, the worker skips the waiting phase so clients receive updates on the next load.

+## Testing offline mode

+To verify offline support locally:

+1. Run `npm run build` inside `frontend/admin-dashboard`.
+2. Start the production server with `npm start` or serve the exported `out` directory using `npx serve out`.
+3. Open the application in Chrome and go to **Application > Service Workers** in DevTools.
+   Confirm that `service-worker.js` is installed and activated.
+4. In the **Network** tab, enable the **Offline** checkbox.
+5. Reload the page; the dashboard should load normally using cached assets.

+Disable offline mode to restore normal connectivity.